Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 ## src/bot.py

-The main file for the Discord bot that handles subscribing and unsubscribing users, listening for messages, and replying with character counts.
+The main file for the Discord bot, handling the bot's functionality and interactions with users.

 - Third-party Python packages: `discord.py`
 - Environment variables: `DISCORD_TOKEN`

 - `class CharacterCountBot(discord.Client)`
-  - The main bot class that inherits from `discord.Client`.
+  - A subclass of `discord.Client` that implements the character counting bot functionality.

-  - `async def on_ready(self) -> None`
+  - `async def on_ready(self)`
-    - Called when the bot is ready to start processing events.
+    - Called when the bot is ready and connected to Discord.
-    - Example: `await bot.on_ready()`

-  - `async def on_message(self, message: discord.Message) -> None`
+  - `async def on_message(self, message: discord.Message)`
     - Called when a message is received.
-    - Example: `await bot.on_message(message)`
+Handles subscribing, unsubscribing, and character counting for subscribers.

-- `def main() -> None`
+- `def main()`
   - The main function that initializes and runs the bot.

 ## src/utils.py